 Repeat Call can be initiated when the caller dials a number and gets a busy signal.
-With this feature the caller dials a special pre-determined string of digits (\66 in the United States of America) which then instructs the network to keep polling the called and calling party and when both free, establish the communication.
+With this feature the caller dials a special pre-determined string of digits (66 in the United States of America) which then instructs the network to keep polling the called and calling party and when both free, establish the communication.
 In PacketCable 1.0, the originating CMS will keep trying to establish communications to the called number for a pre-determined amount of time.

 Required or Event Message Comments Optional None Service Instance R Interconnect Start O Required if Announcement Server for delivering the Message indicating reason Repeat Call cannot be activated is Off-Net on PSTN.
 Interconnect Stop 0 Required only if the appropriate Interconnect Start was activated.
-Intelligent\Peripheral\Usage O Required only if Announcement Server for delivering the Message indicating reason Repeat Call cannot be Start activated is On-Net.
-NOTE: This Event Message will be defined in a future release of this PacketCable specification activated is On-Net, of this PacketCable specification
+Intelligent_Peripheral_Usage O Required only if Announcement Server for delivering the Message indicating reason Repeat Call cannot be Start activated is On-Net.
+NOTE: This Event Message will be defined in a future release of this PacketCable specification Intelligent_Peripheral_Usage O Required only if Announcement Server for delivering the Message indicating reason Repeat Call cannot be Stop activated is On-Net, NOTE: This Event Message will be defined in a future release of this PacketCable specification